Numerical Weil-Petersson metrics on moduli spaces of Calabi-Yau manifolds: Introduction

-Motivation for this work can be found in different sources.
-For instance, we find specially motivating the program by Douglas et. al. \cite{Dou}, building on the work by Donaldson \cite{Don}, to numerically compute K\"ahler metrics that appear in Calabi-Yau compactifications of string theory.
-Other source of motivation comes from the study of global Weil-Petersson geometry on moduli spaces of Calabi-Yau manifolds, \cite{DL}.
-In this case, one of the algorithms introduced in this paper should allow to estimate Weil-Petersson volumes of moduli spaces in a sensible amount of time and with reasonable precision.
+The motivation for finding numerical approximations of WP metrics can be found in different sources.
+For instance, a source of motivation comes from the study of the global Weil-Petersson geometry on moduli spaces of Calabi-Yau manifolds, \cite{DL}.
+In this case, one of the algorithms introduced in this paper should allow us to estimate Weil-Petersson volumes of moduli spaces in a sensible amount of time and with reasonable precision.
+Another source of motivation is the program by Douglas et. al. \cite{Dou} to numerically compute K\"ahler metrics that appear in effective field theories associated with Calabi-Yau compactifications of string theory.
+In the second part of this introduction, we outline the basic calculation of the effective field theory action associated with these Calabi-Yau compatifications.
+In particular, we show how a full characterization of this field theory action involves the computation of Weil-Petersson metrics on spaces of Ricci-flat metrics and/or HYM connections.